neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 * the controller, usually an :abbr:`Action Controller (\\Neos\\Flow\\Mvc\\Controller\\ActionController)`, processes the request and modifies the given HTTP Response object which will, in the end, contain the content to display (body) as well as any headers to be passed back to the client
-* Finally the RequestHandler sends the HTTP Response back to the browser
+* Finally the RequestHandler sends the HTTP Response back to the browser, after it passed back through all of the middlewares

 In practice, there are a few more intermediate steps being carried out, but in essence, this is the path a request is taking.